JaswanthTattikota/Checkers-game/README.md

 To run this program one needs to have python interpreter installed in their computer.
 And also one needs to have pygame module installed.
 To install pygame module, use the command:

->pip3 install pygame
+$pip3 install pygame

   or

->pip install pygame
+$pip install pygame

 To run the program, you should run the main.py program.
 To run the program in Terminal/Command Prompt, go to the Checkers-game directory and then use the following command:

->py main.py
+$py main.py

   or

->python main.py
+$python main.py

 Now you can run the program to play the game against the computer.